Jaangles/Portfolio-Website/README.md

 # Portfolio-Website
-My online house :), showcasing who I am, what I'm made of, and what I've done
+My online house :)

+Showcases who I am, what I'm made, what I've done, and other things about me.
+Please, take a look